Zadar County: County government

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Albanians and Serbs of Croatia fulfilled legal requirements to each elect their own 25 members minority councils of the Zadar County while Bosniaks and Slovenes of Croatia elect individual representatives and with Hungarian, German and Italian representatives remaining unelected due to the absence of candidatures.
+Some municipalities and towns in the county elected their own local minority councils as well but disproportionally high number of local minority elections were not held due to the absence of candidatures.

 Demographics

 According to the 2011 census, Zadar County has population of 170,017, accounting for 4.0% of the total Croatia's population.
-Croats make up the majority with 92.57% of the population, while Serbs, Bosniaks, Albanians and Italians form the remainder.
+Croats make up the majority with 93.54% of the population, while Serbs, Bosniaks, Albanians and Italians form the remainder.

 Infrastructure

 The County of Zadar plays a leading role in road and railway traffic links between northern and southern Croatia.

 The Adriatic Highway, the main road along the Adriatic Sea passes through the county, as does the A1 motorway, completed as far as Split in 2005.
 The Zagreb-Knin-Split railway line with branch-lines to Zadar and Šibenik pass through the county.

 Maritime traffic is carried by the coastal route of the Adriatic Sea, by the Zadar-Ancona international car ferry route which is the shortest link between Central Europe and Italy, via Zagreb and Zadar to Rome and southward.
 Another route by which intensive traffic is carried is Zadar - Maslenica Bridge - St. Rok Tunnel - Zagreb.

 The Zadar Airport has recently been reconstructed and modernised.
 With runway improvements still to be undertaken it will eventually have the capacity to handle jumbo-jets.

 There is also a very frequent maritime passenger port in the town of Zadar and the cargo maritime port in the Gaženica area whose current manipulative capacity amounts to one million tonnes per year.
 A construction of a wharf would raise this significantly.
 The port's manipulative and warehouse capacities are used only in part.